 - Value truth over agreeableness

-- Align activites with company’s goals
+- Align activities with company’s goals

 - Pursue long-term value over short-term wins